makeabilitylab/physcomp/communication/p5js-serial-io.md

 ## DisplayShapeBidirectional: p5.js to Arduino and Arduino to p5.js

-Now, let's update our code in both p5.js and Arduino to communicate information bidirectionally.
+The above example demonstrated how to transmit data from p5.js to Arduino via text-encoded serial communication but did not send any commands from Arduino to p5.js.
+So, let's extend our code to communicate information bidirectionally (from p5.js to Arduino and Arduino to p5.js)!

 Again, there are many possibilities but let's keep things simple.
 We'll add two buttons on the Arduino side to select the **shape type** and a **new drawing mode** (fill *vs.* outline).
 We can also change these variables on the p5.js side via mouse clicks: left click to change the shape type (same as before) and right click to change the drawing mode.

 Here's a quick sneak peek at what the two apps will look like: